 ||Flow||Flows replace and extend both sessions and funnels: you can use flows to analyze user actions over time, a sequence of actions, or a sequence of actions over time.|

-Per-actor metrics use cases are served by profiles in 3.0, because they are used to describe actors.
+Per-actor metrics use cases are served by actor properties in 3.0, as they are properties used to describe actors.

 New Knowledge Objects

 We have created new knowledge objects in 3.0 to make more logic re-usable between queries than in 2.x.

 |Event Property||Properties allow queries to summarize, group by and filter on re-usable expression that can be direct references to physical data columns, references to values derived from lookups, or logical expressions evaluating multiple physical columns.|

 |Action||A knowledge object that defines what is happening for each event.|